Trinity Communion Church

-Trinity Communion Church (TCC) is an Anglican church in Irondequoit, New York.
+Trinity Communion Church (TCC) is an Anglican church in Irondequoit, New York, United States.
 Founded in 2004 as part of the Charismatic Episcopal Church, the congregation has been part of the Anglican Church in North America (ACNA) since 2024.
 In 2007, the church acquired its building in Irondequoit, which was built in 1927 for All Saints Episcopal Church.
 All Saints later left the Episcopal Church during the Anglican realignment, and the building was the subject of a lawsuit by the Episcopal Diocese of Rochester.

 History

 Church building

 The impetus for a new mission church in Irondequoit came in 1924, and services of the new mission began on All Saints' Day, November 1, 1925, at the Masonic temple.
 Services were later held at Seneca School.
 The cornerstone for the building was laid in September 1927 and the building was completed in December of that year.
 Notable early members included Judge John Van Voorhis.

 At the beginning of the 21st century, in protest over the 2003 decision by the Episcopal Church's General Convention to consent to the election of partnered gay cleric Gene Robinson as a bishop, All Saints began withholding its assessments to the Diocese of Rochester.